-Whether your customer pays you by cash, check, or credit card, eventually the payment will end up in your bank account.
+Whether your customer pays you by cash, check, or credit card, eventually you will deposit the payment in your bank account.

-If your QuickBooks is set up to download transactions from your bank account, that deposit will get downloaded into your QuickBooks.
+If your QuickBooks is set up to download transactions from your bank, that deposit transaction will get downloaded into your QuickBooks from the bank.

 In the QuickBooks process where you match downloaded bank transactions with existing transactions in QuickBooks, QuickBooks will match downloaded bank deposits with payments received in the "Undeposited Funds" account.
 This will transfer the payment amount from the "Undeposited Funds" account into the bank account in QuickBooks.

 Payments that are associated with the bank account in QuickBooks are considered to be already "deposited" (in the bank) so it would not make sense to match them to transactions being downloaded from the bank.
 If ContractorTools wrote payments into the bank account in QuickBooks, they would not appear in the list of transactions to match to downloaded bank transactions, and so those payments would be duplicated in QuickBooks when they are downloaded from the bank.